jakob-r/mbo_asd/response_to_the_reviewers.md

 > In section 5.2, the authors keep the total number of pts fixed, which seem not appropriate in practice, as overall power relying several factors, e.g. # of pts, the interim selection rule, stage 1 and stage 2 ratio.
 Often # of pts is also key goal of optimal design evaluation.
 I will strongly suggest # of pts should be a parameter in the black-box function, instead of fixing it to a constant value.

+If we include the number of patients in the optimization, the optimizer will propose to choose the maximal number of patients because this gives the maximal performance.
+This can be seen as we tried different values of n_treat which equals the number of patients.
+Here, a higher number always resulted in a higher power.
---> Argument: This will only lead to a result where more patients are selected.
-The idea is to run this optimization for different patient sizes, and then to decide which number of patients is required (also mention this in paper)
+As mentioned in the paper, the idea is to run this optimization for different patient sizes, and then to decide which number of patients is required.
+This brings us to the future goal that we mentioned in the discussion: We can include n_treat as another parameter in a multi-criteria setting, where the result would be a Pareto set.

 > In page 10 table 4, the number of simulation iteration is only 1000, which does not seem sufficient for complex optimization methods proposed by authors.
 I would suggest at least 5000 should be needed.

---> simulation iteration means that we evaluated 1000 times wheter the test detected a significant effect. this does not depend on the complexity of the optimization.
-As a matter of fact we use 100 optimization iterations which is sufficient as can be seen in plot ... where we reach convergence.
+The simulation iterations are a specific parameter of the black-box function we optimize.
+The higher this value, the more reliable is the estimator of the power of the design.
+Our optimization is run for 100 iterations which is sufficient to converge as Figure 5 shows.
+Therefore, we do not see the need to run more iterations.

 > Page 11 table 5, the authors present the average run time in hour, not sure how these information is helpful, as this depend on the what computing systems were used in the simulation.
 Please either add more information.

---> add computational information, relative values are still meaningfull
+We added the hardware setup that is used.
+However, we think that the relative speed up between the methods adds a meaningful information.

 > Page 13, BO has issue to find optimal value when one parameters closer to the borders of search space.
 This is concerning and confirm the limitation of using too many assumptions for optimization, e.g. appropriate parameters range.
 I am not sure taking log-transform could solve this problem, could authors elaborate more details on this.
 Additional simulation is necessary to confirm this.

---> log transform: good idea, outlook
+--> We actually mentioned the log transformation ourselfes.
+As we mentioned in the final Discussion section of the paper we see this as a matter for a future benchmark to further improve the performance of BO.
+The aim of this paper was benchmark the BO approach in a basic setting without the prior knowledge, that small values of r are of higher importance.

 > Given authors used COPD trial as motivating example, I would strongly suggest to add section of case study for the illustration of proposed methods.

---> in fact our effect set "paper" issues a case study where the effect sets are estimated on a true dataset. we do not propose a method to analyze data, but a method to select the best design given a known theoretical situation. (check that this is clear)
+In fact the effect set "paper" is based on a case study where the effect sets are estimated on a true dataset.
+In this paper we do not propose a method to analyze data, but a method to select the best design given a known theoretical situation.

-> Minor comments:
+### Minor comments:

-Page 8 line 29,  n_{treat} should be total # of pts, instead of “total number of treatment”.
+> Page 8 line 29,  n_{treat} should be total # of pts, instead of “total number of treatment”.

+Thanks, we fixed that mistake.